dotnet/runtime/docs/coding-guidelines/mono-code-guide.md

 ## Utility and platform abstraction functions

-Mono genrally tries to fill in POSIX-like abstractions on platforms that lack them (e.g. Windows).
+Mono genrally tries to fill in POSIX-like abstractions on platforms that lack them (for example, Windows).
 This is in contrast to the CoreCLR PAL which generally tries to add Windows API abstractions on top of POSIX.